adamjmurray/jruby_for_max/_README_FIRST.txt

 UPGRADING FROM A PREVIOUS VERSION

- (1) If you have written any Ruby scripts and saved them under
+ (1) Delete the entire ruby directory structure
      {Max installation}/Cycling '74/java/lib/ruby
-     move them up to another location.
-     ajm objects 0.8 can find scripts anywhere on the Max search path.

- (2) Delete the entire ruby directory structure
-     {Max installation}/Cycling '74/java/lib/ruby

- (3) Delete the old ajm folder (old patches/help files)
+ (2) Delete the old ajm folder (the old patches/help files)

- (4) Proceed with the first time installation instructions.
+ (3) Proceed with the first time installation instructions.
      The following jar files will be replaced: ajm.jar, bsf.jar, jruby.jar

 ------------------------------------------------------------------------------

 REQUIREMENTS

- * Max/MSP 4.6 or Max 5
+ * Max/MSP 5

  * Java 5 or higher